The Pennyroyal and the Fléchette: Blood Countess by Lana Popović

 Recent Comments

-- writermpoteet on 3 Ways Data’s Bad Brother Lore Could Crash the Star Trek: Picard Party 15 mins ago
+- woodenfan on The Harry Potter Reread: The Deathly Hallows, Chapters 9 and 10 20 mins ago

-- Gar535 on Doctor Who Brings Back Old and New Familiar Faces in “Fugitive of the Judoon” 26 mins ago
+- BillReynolds on Doctor Who Showrunner Says [SPOILER] Character is Not From An Alternate Universe 41 mins ago

-- MByerly on Doctor Who Showrunner Says [SPOILER] Character is Not From An Alternate Universe 42 mins ago
+- Scott Albert Johnson on In Memory of Neil Peart: Fantasy, Science Fiction, and the Mystic Rhythms of Rush 1 hour ago

-- mrbert on The Gideon the Ninth Reread: Chapters 3 and 4 42 mins ago
+- Thierafhal on Star Trek: The Next Generation Rewatch: “A Matter of Time” 2 hours ago

-- princessroxana on Reading the Wheel of Time: Dreams and Responsibilities in Robert Jordan’s The Shadow Rising (Part 17) 50 mins ago
+- kareni on Sleeps With Monsters: Looking Forward to the Books of 2020 2 hours ago

-- creb on Reading the Wheel of Time: Dreams and Responsibilities in Robert Jordan’s The Shadow Rising (Part 17) 51 mins ago
+- Lisamarie on Reading the Wheel of Time: Dreams and Responsibilities in Robert Jordan’s The Shadow Rising (Part 17) 2 hours ago

-- KAne1684 on Reading the Wheel of Time: Dreams and Responsibilities in Robert Jordan’s The Shadow Rising (Part 17) 54 mins ago
+- James Boyd on Advanced Readings in D&D: Sterling E. Lanier 2 hours ago

-- fullyfunctional on Rogue One Really, Really Wants You to Like It—And That’s A Problem 56 mins ago
+- Lisamarie on Exploring the People of Middle-earth: Gandalf, Kindler of Hearts 2 hours ago